 Example Itinerary for Junior’s Daily Rate Pricing

-First day: sleep in, make some breakfast, hang out by the pool or walk around the area or down to Anse Chastanet beach (about 20-25 minutes).
+First day: sleep in, make some breakfast, relax at the pool or walk through the woods, or walk down to Anse Chastanet beach (about 20-25 minutes).
 If you go to the beach, either walk up if you want the exercise, or grab a taxi at the resort on the way back up ($20 US, not included as part of driver service).
 Have Doxie make you dinner.